netdata/netdata/collectors/python.d.plugin/litespeed/README.md

-# litespeed
+# LiteSpeed monitoring with Netdata

-Module monitor litespeed web server performance metrics.
+Collects web server performance metrics for network, connection, requests, and cache.

 It produces: